dHellerstein/canvasChart/README.md

 21 April 2021
 Daniel Hellerstein (danielh@crosslink.net)

-A javascript library supporting plot creation using HTML 5 canvas
+A javascript library supporting plot creation using HTML 5 canvas.

 What does this do: dynamically creates plots  using html5 "canvas" tools.

-  What does this use: a dataSet saved in an javascript array.
+  What does this work with: a dataSet saved in an javascript array.
 Each row of the array is an object that specifies
                       an "x" and "y" value.
 And (optionally) a "L" (label), an "ID", and a number of display specs.

   A variety of features are supported: